devunderslash/mac-setup-stripped/README.md

 [![CI][badge-gh-actions]][link-gh-actions]

-This playbook installs and configures most of the software I use on my Mac for web and software development.
-Some things in macOS are slightly difficult to automate, so I still have a few manual installation steps, but at least it's all documented here.
+This playbook installs and configures most of the software used on Mac for software development.
+Some things in macOS are slightly difficult to automate, so there are still a few manual steps, but much less than if you were to install all the software yourself.
+Please review the main files in this repository and change them approiately to your needs:
+  - main.yml - This is the main playbook file.
+  - default.config.yml - Contains all software and VS Code extensions
+  - dotfiles - You should review the repo that this links to as the dotfiles used may not be to your liking.

 ## Installation